-Activation and implementation of the Oregon EMP (or specific elements of the plan) may occur under various situations.
-The following criteria would result in activation of the EMP, including the EOP:
+Activation and implementation of the Oregon EOP (or specific elements of the plan) may occur under various situations.
+The following criteria would result in activation of the State EOP:

-- The Oregon Emergency Response System (OERS) receives an alert from an official warning point or agency, indicating an impending or probable incident or emergency. - The Governor issues a "State of Emergency." - A statewide disaster is imminent or occurring. - Terrorist activities or Weapons of Mass Destruction (WMD) incidents are occurring or imminent. - An alert, site emergency, or general emergency is declared at the Washington Hanford Nuclear Reservation in Washington State or at the research reactors at Oregon State University and/or Reed College. - A community emergency (or other appropriate Chemical Stockpile Emergency Preparedness Program Emergency Classification Level) involving the Umatilla Chemical Depot occurs. - A localized emergency escalates, adversely affecting a larger area or jurisdiction and exceeding local response capabilities. - A geographically-limited disaster requires closely coordinated response by more than one state agency. - An affected city or county fails to act.
+- The Oregon Emergency Response System (OERS) receives an alert from an official warning point or agency, indicating an impending or probable incident or emergency. - The Governor issues a "State of Emergency." - A statewide disaster is imminent or occurring. - Terrorist activities or Weapons of Mass Destruction (WMD) incidents are occurring or imminent. - An alert, site emergency, or general emergency is declared at the Columbia Generating Station, Hanford reservation in Washington State or at the research reactors at Oregon State University and/or Reed College. - A community emergency (or other appropriate Chemical Stockpile Emergency Preparedness Program Emergency Classification Level) involving the Umatilla Chemical Depot occurs. - A localized emergency escalates, adversely affecting a larger area or jurisdiction and exceeding local response capabilities. - A geographically-limited disaster requires closely coordinated response by more than one state agency. - An affected city or county fails to act (ORS 401.032(2)).